 In serving the students of Portland, the district continuously strives to be fiscally responsible with taxpayer resources.
 Through many years of budget cuts, the school district and Board have worked to preserve classroom education.
 At the same time, PPS has advocated for a greater level of state investment by the Legislature and worked to ensure that all dollars are spent well and used for educational services for students.
-In December 2018, independent auditors gave PPS a clean financial-bill bill of financial-bill health. and tThe district will receive regular independent performance audits to monitor effective use of taxpayer resources.
+In December 2018, independent auditors gave PPS a clean financial bill of health and the district will receive regular independent performance audits to monitor effective use of taxpayer resources.